Gemini Orleans

+Gemini Orleans (born Victor Mawuli Orleans-Fiaka; born May 29, 1989) is a Ghanaian hip hop artist and musician known for his rap music and the Afrobeats genre.

 Early life

 Orleans was born to Christian “Papa Brown” Orleans-Fiaka and Wilhelmina Rose Orleans-Fiaka on May 29, 1989, at Mataheko, a suburb of Accra, in the Greater Accra Region of Ghana.

 Education

 He attended Aggrey Memorial for his secondary education before continuing to study BSc.
 Banking and Finance degree programme at the University of Professional Studies.

 Career

 He started his career rapping at age fifteen in Aggrey Memorial A.M.E.
 Zion Secondary School and by the time he was through in 2007 he was awarded the best rapper of his year group at their annual awards night program held by the school authorities.